AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/quickstarts/java/index.md

 This set of code defines what we're doing (a document merge operation, the SDK's way of describing Document Generation), points to our local JSON file and specifies the output is a PDF.
 It also points to the Word file used as a template.

-9) The next code block submits the job and get the result:
+9) The next code block submits the job and gets the result:

 ```javascript
 // Submit the job and get the job result